The Ultimate Bike Adventure Van The Vansmith

 • Pre-build documentation and photos

-• Any necessary mechanical work
+• Any needed mechanical work

 • Clean and prep for conversion start